M-Outlaw/BootCamp-Mod-2-Stock-Analysis/README.md

 ## Results
 ### Further Analysis
-- To further analyze the data to determine which stock performed the best over the two years, the percent increase for both the total daily volume and returen were determined and is shown below.
+- To further analyze the data to determine which stock performed the best over the two years, the percent increase from 2017 to 2018 for both the total daily volume and return were determined and is shown below.
   * Seven of the stocks had a positive percent increase for their total daily volume.
-  * However, only one stock (RUN) had a positve percent increase for their return.
+  * However, only one stock (RUN) had a positive percent increase for their return.

 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-2-Stock-Analysis/blob/main/Resources/Stock_2017_to_2018_Comparison.png" width="411" height="359"/>

 ### Recommendation
-- My recommendation for Steve to recommend to his parents that they invest in RUN.
+- My recommendation is for Steve to recommend that his parents invest in RUN.
-  * RUN had a postive return for both 2017 and 2018.
+  * RUN had a positive return for both 2017 and 2018.
   * RUN had a positive percent increase for both total daily volume and return between 2017 and 2018.

 ### Refactoring
 #### Advantage
 - A great advantage of refactoring the code is greater efficiency in running your codes, especially when the code will be used again in the future.
-  * Refactoring the code for my original VBA script greately enhanced the code, because this can be used for future years of stock and include many more stocks.
-The added efficiency will really help when the data is increased to accommadate the additional years and stocks.
+  * Refactoring the code for my original VBA script greatly enhanced the code, because this can be used for future years of stock and include many more stocks.
+The added efficiency will really help when the data is increased to accommodate the additional years and stocks.

-- Another advantage is that refactoring allows you to re-evaluate your code to insure that everything is running correctly and that you haven't forgotten any nuances that could be included to better enhance your analysis.
+- Another advantage is that refactoring allows you to re-evaluate your code to ensure that everything is running correctly and that you haven't forgotten any nuances that could be included to better enhance your analysis.
   * Refactoring the code allowed me to put all of the parts together.
 The original code had the results and formatting in different subdirectories, required the user to run two different codes.
 Now they are all in one.

 #### Disadvantage
 - One disadvantage of refactoring the code is the amount of time taken to redo code that does work, even though it is slow, and it is possible to introduce errors that were not in the original code.
-  * As discussed in the challenges I experienced, in refactoring I did introduce an error in my code.
+  * As discussed in the challenges, I did introduce an error in my code while refactoring.
 It was corrected, but it did take a bit of time to determine what the error was.